justintconroy/pegstr/README.md

   (Creative Commons - Attribution - Non-Commercial),
   and thus so is this one.
 I think if you wanted to use it commercially, you would need to get permission from both me and the original creator.
+* I added the AGPL for licensing the code itself.
+You are not permitted to use the code or derivative works to bypass the CC-BY-NC license on the generated content.